steglasaurous/universal-song-overlay/README.md

 ## Options List

 `websocket_host` - The IP address or host name of the websocket server(s).
 Useful for 2-pc stream setups where the websocket server(s) may be running on a different machine.
-Default is localhost.
+Default is localhost. **NOTE** This will ONLY work with the 2-PC setup option above.

-**CAVEAT** - As of this writing, alternate websocket hosts will NOT work when served from an HTTPS URL (like github.io) due to CORS restrictions.
-The only workaround for this at the moment is to build and run the overlay on a web server running on your machine without HTTPS.

 Examples: